DAP-Lab/hindustani_raga_dataset_processing/README.md

 ### Part 1: From keypoints to time series

 1. We use OpenPose with front view camera only for 2D keypoint estimation and VideoPose3D with 3D keypoint estimation.
 This repository uses the output of OpenPose / VideoPose3D on the videos as input to the processing.
-This data is at frame rate (25 FPS for Durham singers, 24 FPS for Pune Singers).
+VideoPose3D processing utilises the Detectron 2D output of each of the 3 camera views to obtain 3D coordinates with reference to the front view.
+The data of 3D keypoints is therefore at the video frame rate (25 FPS for Durham singers, 24 FPS for Pune Singers).

    Note:  The different models do not have the same keypoints - this is shown in the columns "OpenPose (2D)" and "VideoPose3D" in the table below where "Y" indicates the keypoint (2D position) available in the corresponding model.
 In addition, the pre-trained model for VideoPose3D computes the depth for a subset of keypoints only.
 These are marked as "Y" in the column "VideoPose3D - has depth"